Understanding Value of Equity Markets

-The concept we have read above in technical language called trailing (past) PE.
-There are few other type of PEs- Forward PE, Rolling PE & Diluted PE.
-Other than trailing PE (normal PE) only Forward PE is heard by you on daily basis (Thanks to our so called analysts & investment gurus – Read Stop Fooling Investor).
+The concept we have read above in technical language is called trailing (past) PE.
+There are a few other types of PEs- Forward PE, Rolling PE & Diluted PE.
+Other than trailing PE (normal PE) only Forward PE is heard by you on daily basis (Thanks to our so-called analysts & investment gurus –

 Forward Sensex PE

-There is not a major difference in method of calculation – in normal PE past 12 months EPS is taken & in Forward PE future expected PE will be taken.
-For example if current PE is 23 & some analyst believes that EPS of Sensex companies should increase by 20% – he will say next year EPS (current EPS 862) will be 1035 so 1 year forward PE is 19.6.
-There is nothing wrong in doing it but in bull market when expectation of growth is very high this can give some deceiving figures.
+There is not a major difference in the method of calculation – in normal PE past 12 months EPS is taken & in Forward, PE future expected PE will be taken.
+For example, if current PE is 23 & some analyst believes that EPS of Sensex companies should increase by 20% – he will say next year EPS (current EPS 862) will be 1035 so 1 year forward PE is 19.6.
+There is nothing wrong in doing it but in a bull market when the expectation of growth is very high this can give some deceiving figures.
 Even analyst Some time quotes 2 years forward PE.

 Historic 1 year Forward PE Chart ( from 1990)